Why CFO Scrutiny Is Rising in Enterprise AI Deals

 They help their champions explain not only why the technology works, but why the investment deserves continued funding, what outcome it should create, what must happen to produce that outcome, and how the company will determine whether it succeeded.

-Finance is more likely to support an AI investment when the expected value, economics, risk, and path to adoption can withstand scrutiny.
+An AI investment is easier for finance to evaluate when the expected value, economics, risk, and path to adoption can withstand scrutiny.

 For enterprise AI sellers, that changes the job.